 Donny Ferguson is a professional fund raiser and organizational manager.
 Born and raised in Texas, he has lived in Washington, D.C. for 16 years.

-Ferguson spent 13 years as a Chief of Staff and adviser to the Loudoun County (Va.)
-Supervisors Eugene Delgaudio, where he drafted proposals to cut the $1.6 billion budget by hundreds of millions of dollars and privatize entire agencies.
+Ferguson spent 13 years as a Chief of Staff and adviser for the Loudoun County (Va.)
+Board of Supervisors, where he drafted proposals to cut the $1.6 billion budget by hundreds of millions of dollars and privatize entire agencies.

-As campaign manager of three of Delgaudio’s campaigns, he helped the extremely right-wing and controversial Republican win three times in a 67 percent Democrat district.
+As campaign manager of three Loudoun campaigns, he helped a staunchly conservative Republican win three times in a 67 percent Democrat district.

 He then served as Executive Director of American Tradition Partnership, a national conservative grassroots organization dedicated to defending and promoting property rights and pro-growth energy and environmental policies.